The Home of Tibetan Buddhist Texts in Translation

 ngak treng khorwé özer gyi

 Encircled by the mantra garland.
-It revolves, emitting light rays that
+It revolves, sending out light rays that

 ལྷ་སྐུའི་སྣང་ཞེན་གསལ་བར་བྱས༔